GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 # Prepare

 Preparing or cleaning your data for analysis means that the data is consistent and machine readable.
 This process differs depending on what types of data you are analyising.
+This guide is primarily focussed on text and structured data analysis.
+However, in this section we have included links and simple information on clearning multimedia data resourses such as;
+- images
+- - maps
+- - photos
+- - fine arts
+- audio
+- - interviews
+- - music
+- video
+- - behavioural observation
+- - character recognition
+- - conversation

 ## Tools for data cleaning
 - For structured data sets we suggest <a href = 'https://openrefine.org/' target="_blank"> Open Refine </a> a free open source tool to clean and organise tabular datasets. training for open refine is availble <a href ='https://griffithunilibrary.github.io/intro-data-wrangle/' target="_blank">here. </a>